 Support for our families during the Coronavirus Pandemic

-The government has released guidance for all schools to follow which can be found here and this is updated regularly.
+The government regularly updates guidance for all schools to follow during the global pandemic which can be found here

 In response to this guidance, the staff and governors of Wincle CE Primary School have completed a comprehensive risk assessment which can be found here.